mhus/mhus-docker/mhus-build/readme.md

 Read the sonar documentation for detailed configuration: https://hub.docker.com/_/sonarqube

-And now start the deploy container and link it to the sonar server:
+And now start the build container and link it to the sonar server:

 ```
-docker run -it --name mhus-deploy \
+docker run -it --name mhus-build \
- -h deploy-mhus \
+ -h build-mhus \
  --link sonarqube:sonarserver \
- mhus/mhus-deploy:11.2
+ mhus/mhus-build:11.0.7
 ```

 Now you can start sending your files to the server using maven, e.g. for mhus-sop: